lielongxingkong/xencert/README.md

-The XenServer Storage Certification Kit
+The Inspur Storage Certification Kit
 =======================================

-This repository contains the code of the "XenServer storage Certification Kit".
+This repository contains the code of the "Inspur storage Certification Kit".